20 Best Ski Resorts In Canada: Experts Guide

 Lacks Expert Terrain, Less Snow Than Other B.C.
 Ski Resorts

 Sun Peaks is a favorite ski resort of many Canadian Families as the resort is good at everything.
-It has a charming village with variety, good service, great value, and decent ski hill that is easy to navigate.
-As one of the best places to visit in BC it also has some great activities such as dog sledding, cross country skiing, and snow-shoeing.
+It is a charming village with variety, good service, great value, and a decent ski hill that is easy to navigate.
+As one of the best places to visit in BC, it has some great activities, such as dog sledding, cross-country skiing, and snowshoeing.

-The ski resort trails are well laid out and easy to navigate, with almost all runs leading back to the base village.
-It’s nearly impossible to get lost, especially compared to resorts like Whistler Blackcomb, Revelstoke, or Lake Louise.
+The ski resort trails are well laid out and easy to navigate.
+Almost all runs lead back to the base village, making it nearly impossible to get lost, especially compared to resorts like Whistler Blackcomb, Revelstoke, or Lake Louise.

 The resort doesn’t serve as a mecca for ski bums, but that doesn’t mean the ski runs aren’t notable.
-Several challenging pistes, bowls, glades, and an excellent terrain park with plenty to offer expert and advanced ability levels.
+It has several challenging pistes, bowls, glades, and an excellent terrain park with plenty to offer advanced riders/skiers.
 It’s a great resort for groups of various ability levels.

 It’s a friendly full-service ski resort and the second largest in Canada, smaller than the monstrous Whistler-Blackcomb, but great for families and those looking for a full-on ski vacation.
 Sun Peaks also has some of the best snow ghost trees in Canada!